TornovDutta/Odoo/readme.md

 # StockMaster – Inventory Management System (IMS)

 A modular, full-stack Inventory Management System built using **Spring Boot** (Backend API) and **Next.js** (Frontend).
-This system digitizes all stock operations and replaces manual registers, Excel sheets, and scattered tracking methods with a centralized, real-time, user-friendly platform.
+This system digitizes all stock operations and replaces manual registers, Excel sheets, and scattered tracking methods with a centralized, real-time, user-friendly platforms.

 ## 🚀 Features